authgear/authgear-server/README.md

 cert-manager@v1.7.3 has transitive dependency problem.

+siwe has to be 1.1.6. siwe@2.x has runtime error on page load. siwe@1.1.6 requires ethers@5.5.1.

 ### Portal

 As `useBlocker` is removed since react-router-domv6.0.0-beta.7 and have no promise which version will